nymtech/nym/documentation/docs/src/clients/socks5-client.md

 Since the nodes on this list are the infrastructure for [Nymconnect](https://nymtech.net/developers/quickstart/nymconnect-gui.html) they will support all apps on the [default whitelist](../nodes/network-requester-setup.md#network-requester-whitelist): Keybase, Telegram, Electrum, Blockstream Green, and Helios.

 #### Choosing a Gateway

 By default - as in the example above - your client will choose a random gateway to connect to.

 However, there are several options for choosing a gateway, if you do not want one that is randomly assigned to your client:

 * If you wish to connect to a specific gateway, you can specify this with the `--gateway` flag when running `init`.
 * You can also choose a gateway based on its location relative to your client.
 This can be done by appending the `--latency-based-selection` flag to your `init` command.
 This command means that to select a gateway, your client will:
-	* fetch a list of all availiable gateways
+	* fetch a list of all available gateways
 	* send few ping messages to all of them, and measure response times.
-	* create a weighted distribution to randomly choose one, favouring ones with lower latency.
+	* create a weighted distribution to randomly choose one, favoring ones with lower latency.

 > Note this doesn't mean that your client will pick the closest gateway to you, but it will be far more likely to connect to gateway with a 20ms ping rather than 200ms

 ### Configuring your client

-When you initalise a client instance, a configuration directory will be generated and stored in `$HOME_DIR/.nym/socks5-clients/<client-name>/`.
+When you initialize a client instance, a configuration directory will be generated and stored in `$HOME_DIR/.nym/socks5-clients/<client-name>/`.

 ```
 tree $HOME/<user>/.nym/socks5-clients/docs-example